edarchimbaud/vnpy/docs/portfolio_strategy.md

 - Empty unfilled commissions: In order to prevent the previously placed orders from being unfilled in the last 2 hours, but the price may have been adjusted in the next 2 hours, the cancel_all() method is used to immediately revoke all previously unfilled commissions, ensuring that the entire state of the strategy at the beginning of this current 2 hours is clear and unique;

-- Call the K-line time series management module: based on the latest 2-hour K-line data to calculate the corresponding technical indicators, such as the upper and lower Bollinger Bands, CCI indicators, ATR indicators and so on.
-First get the ArrayManager object, and then push the received K-line in, check the initialization status of the ArrayManager, if it has not yet been initialized successfully directly return, there is no need to go to the subsequent transaction-related logic judgment.
-Because many technical indicators require a minimum number of K-lines, if the number is not enough, the calculated indicator will be wrong or meaningless.
+- Call the bar time series management module: based on the latest 2-hour bar data to calculate the corresponding technical indicators, such as the upper and lower Bollinger Bands, CCI indicators, ATR indicators and so on.
+First get the ArrayManager object, and then push the received bar in, check the initialization status of the ArrayManager, if it has not yet been initialized successfully directly return, there is no need to go to the subsequent transaction-related logic judgment.
+Because many technical indicators require a minimum number of bars, if the number is not enough, the calculated indicator will be wrong or meaningless.
 On the contrary, if there is no return, you can start calculating technical indicators;

 - Signal Calculation: Through the judgment of the position as well as the combination of CCI indicators, ATR indicators in the channel breakout point hung ** limit order commission ** (buy/sell), while setting the exit point (short/cover).